rocket-pool/RPIPs/RPIPs/RPIP-43.md

   - If unclaimed node operator funds < penalties
     - unclaimed node operator funds SHALL be set to 0
     - penalties SHALL be decreased by unclaimed node operator funds
-  - unclaimed node operator funds SHALL be transferred to the node operator's withdrawal address
+  - Unclaimed node operator funds SHALL be transferred to the node operator's withdrawal address
-  - unclaimed node operator funds SHALL be set to 0
+  - Unclaimed node operator funds SHALL be set to 0
 - A Node Operator SHALL be able to withdraw unclaimed node operator funds to their withdrawal address
 - A Node Operator MAY be able to use unclaimed node operator funds for redeposit to the beacon chain.
+- In the event the rETH proportion of the withdrawn capital is insufficient to fully repay the protocol borrowed capital, the shortfall SHALL be repaid from the node operator's capital
+   - If the node operator's capital is insufficient to repay the shortfall, a deficit balance of the shortfall SHALL be recorded
+- If there is a deficit balance > 0:
+   - Any future node operator rewards or capital distributions SHALL be deducted from until the deficit is fully repaid.
+   - There SHALL be a function that allows anyone to directly repay a deficit.
+   - Deficit repayments SHALL be transferred to the rETH contract
 - Newly deposited capital that is awaiting deposit to the beacon chain SHALL be excluded from capital distribution, but rather be subject to separate functions for `prestake` and `stake` transactions.